PayPal LoanBuilder Review: Is it Right for Your Small Business?

 - Although LoanBuilder is a PayPal service, you don’t need to have a PayPal account to receive funding.

 If you don’t meet one of these requirements, you should look elsewhere for a small business loan.
 In the meantime, try to increase your credit score by paying your bills on time, checking your credit reports for any errors, and reducing the amount of debt you owe.
-Those are some of the best things you can do to save yourself money in the future, both personally and through your business.
+Those are some of the best things you can do to save yourself money in the future, both personally and for your business.

 With LoanBuilder, you’ll apply online, and the process is quick and simple.
 You can check if your business is eligible without incurring a hard inquiry and hurting your personal credit score—at least in the preliminary stage.
 You’ll provide some basic personal information such as your name, phone number, the name of your business, and the purpose of your loan.